 This decision effectively curtails the use of motions for partial summary judgment.
 Although they are an available option, the likelihood of satisfying the criteria necessary to grant the motion is unlikely.
 It would be a rare case where a partial summary judgment would contribute to a more efficient and cost-effective trial overall.

-If you have a question about civil litigation, the highly skilled Toronto corporate lawyers at Milosevic Fiske LLP can help.
+If you have a question about civil litigation, the highly skilled Toronto corporate lawyers at Milosevic & Associates can help.
 We are exceptionally experienced with all manners of corporate litigation and commercial real estate disputes and we can provide you with advice and guidance suited to your unique situation.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.